 A: I am a portrait photographer of newborns, babies, children, families and pregnancy photos.
 My style is whimsical, clean, with a bend towards organic and attention paid to detail.
 I love to photograph in my studio or a natural setting where I can create a stylized portrait of your child or family.
 I take the time to plan out details so that all that is left to do is capture the very real loving connection is captured in your portraits.

 Q: Do you have a studio?
 Where are you located?

-A: I am conveniently located at 32 Andover St., Andover, MA 01810 in the North Shore of Boston.
-Boston clients shoot up 93 and I am able to serve all of the north shore as well as southern NH and everywhere in between!
+A: I am conveniently located at 38 Andover St., Andover, MA 01810 in the North Shore of Boston.
+Boston clients shoot up 93 and I am able to serve all of the North Shore as well as Southern NH and everywhere in between!

 Q: What does professional portraiture cost?

 A: Cost of professional photography varies from photographer to photographer.
 No two photographers will be the same when it comes to past experience, training or inherent artistic ability and taste.
 Safely handling and soothing your newborn baby, dealing with a cranky toddler (or Dad in some cases!) is something that only experience and patience has taught me.
 I am not the same photographer today as I was 5, or even 3, years ago.
 Learning how to properly use that expensive camera and lighting setup takes time, and in my case, a year abroad in Paris.
 When you hire a photographer you are also hiring a business.
 The reputation and years operating a successful and trustworthy business all go in to the cost of your portraits.